taskforcesh/bullmq/docs/gitbook/bullmq-pro/groups/README.md

 There is no hard limit on the amount of groups that you can have, nor do they have any impact on performance.
 When a group is empty, the group itself does not consume any resources in Redis.
 {% endhint %}

 Another way to see groups is like "virtual" queues.
-So instead of having one queue per "user" you have a "virtual" queue per user so that all users get their jobs processed in a more predictable way.
+So instead of having one queue per "user", you have a "virtual" queue per user so that all users get their jobs processed in a more predictable way.

-In order to use the group functionality just use the group property in the job options when adding a job:
+In order to use the group functionality, use the group property in the job options when adding a job:

 ```typescript
 import { QueuePro } from '@taskforcesh/bullmq-pro';